melissamonk-NOAA/Vermilion_2021/doc/south.md

 *California Cooperative Oceanic Fisheries Investigations*

-The California Cooperative Oceanic Fisheries Investigations (CalCOFI) survey began in 1951 and conducts quarterly cruises off southern & central California, collecting a suite of hydrographic and biological data at fixed
-stations and while underway.
-Ichthyoplankon sampling with a paired bongo started in 1978.
+The California Cooperative Oceanic Fisheries Investigations (CalCOFI) survey began in 1951 and conducts quarterly cruises off southern & central California, collecting a suite of hydrographic and biological data at fixed stations and while underway; ichthyoplankon sampling with a paired bongo started in 1978.
 Data on larval abundance from the CalCOFI Ichthyoplankton survey have been used in stock assessments of several species, including bocaccio, cowcod and shortbelly rockfish.
 Although the long-term dataset is limited to a subset of species